bytebone/how2host/README.md

     Install dependencies
     $ npm install

-    Run the dev environment with:
+    Run the dev environment
     $ npm run start

-    Build a local version of the final website with:
+    Build a local version of the final website (usually not needed)
     $ npm run build

 **Before making a PR with a new version or guide added, make sure to build the website once to make sure it goes through with no errors or warnings.**

 The official documentation, with all the available components and icons, can be found [here](https://retype.com/components/).
 Before starting your work, please make yourself familiar with the available components, since there are many helpful tools that might make your guide easier to structure and therefore read.

-## Formatting rules
+## Formatting guidelines

-1. If writing a new app guide, use the [app template](apps/_template.md) as reference
+1. If writing a new app guide, use the [app template](src/apps/_template.md?plain=1) as reference
 2. Leave blank lines after every heading
 3. When linking to either internal or outside sources, especially for the prerequisites and the source / official docs links, use the [reference links](https://retype.com/components/reference-link/) provided by Retype for better visibility
 4. When pasting compose files, use code blocks along with "yaml" specification and filename declaration for clarity